qbres333/09c-Professional-README-Generator/README.md

 ## Usage

-This app will help developers create an important part of their project without having the exit the development environment.
+This app will help developers create an important part of their project without having to exit the development environment.

 ![app preview](assets/images/README_generator_preview.png)